aridjayarecipes/cutesrecipes.web.app/content/post/1946-simple-way-to-make-speedy-dolma-1.md

 Dolma 1 is one of the most popular of current trending meals in the world.
 It's appreciated by millions daily.
 It's simple, it's quick, it tastes yummy.
 Dolma 1 is something which I have loved my entire life.
 They are fine and they look wonderful.

 Dolma is a family of stuffed dishes found in the Balkans, South Caucasus, Central Asia and the Middle East, in which a vegetable or leaf is used as a container or wrapping for another food used as a filling.
-From Turkish dolma, from Ottoman Turkish طولمه‎ (dolma), from طولمق‎ (dolmak, "to get full, be filled").
-Thus, the word literally means "stuffed thing". dolma (plural dolmas).
+From Turkish dolma, from Ottoman Turkish طولمه‎ (dolma), from طولمق‎ (dolmak, &#34;to get full, be filled&#34;).
+Thus, the word literally means &#34;stuffed thing&#34;. dolma (plural dolmas).
 Any of a family of stuffed vegetable dishes.

 To get started with this recipe, we have to prepare a few ingredients.
 You can have dolma 1 using 21 ingredients and 4 steps.
 Here is how you can achieve it.